2nd Position - Migration & Society – An Interdisciplinary Introduction

 Course Design:

-• International & Interdisciplinary perspectives2022 Ghent Blurb
+- International & Interdisciplinary perspectives

 The course covers a range of migration-related topics, including contemporary forms of racism and discrimination, migrants' identities, language barriers in accessing social services, migrants' place-making and infrastructures, and the representation of refugees in media and NGOs.
 Discussions between students are interdisciplinary, bringing together different fields of study.